ruqing-xu/ruqing-xu.github.io/_pages/other.md

 layout: page
 permalink: /life/
 title: Personal
-description: My life as an equestrian and an astrophotographer.
+description: My past life as an equestrian and an astrophotographer.
 nav: true
 nav_order: 5
 ---